qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 # Qiy Node API

-This document describes the [Qiy Node][Definitions Qiy Node] API - the API that can be used to access the [Qiy Trust Network][Definitions Qiy Trust Network] and which is to be provided by [Qiy Node Implementations][Definitions Qiy Node Implementation].
+This document describes the Qiy Node API - the API for [Qiy Nodes][Definitions Qiy Node], in layman's terms: a digital identity for [Individuals][Definitions Individual] and/or [Service Providers][Definitions Service Provider] to provide and/or consume digital services.

-Developers can contact an [Access Provider][Definitions Access Provider] for a developer key.

-[Service Providers][Definitions Service Provider] and [Application Providers][Definitions Application Provider] can register with an [Access Provider][Definitions Access Provider]:

-* to receive an [API Key][Definitions API Key]
-* [Service Providers][Definitions Service Provider] can whitelist endpoints and receive a [Qiy Node Credential][Definitions Qiy Node Credential] for their Qiy account.
+In technical terms a Qiy Node provides a point of access for the [Qiy Trust Network][Definitions Qiy Trust Network] that can be used to allows individuals to provide [Relying Parties][Definitions Relying Party] access to [Resources][Definitions Resource] protected by [Data Providers][Definitions Data Provider], for example using a [POST /FeedsEndpoint/{feedId}]-request.
+Individuals acquire Qiy Nodes when they use Qiy-based end-user applications.
+Service Providers acquire Qiy Nodes from [Access Providers][Definitions Access Providers].

+Software developers use the api to build [Qiy Node Clients][Definitions Qiy Node Client] (as provided interface) or [Qiy Node Implementations][Definitions Qiy Node Implementation] (as requirement for implementation).

 # Service Desk

+The api provides access to the [Qiy Trust Network][Definitions Qiy Trust Network] which is provided by its [Access Providers][Definitions Access Providers].
-Please contact the Service Desk of your [Access Provider][Definitions Access Provider] for your requests.
-The Service Desk of the [Access Provider][Definitions Access Provider] DigitalMe is available during regular CE(S)T office hours and can be contacted by e-mail or phone:
+Please contact the Service Desk of your Access Provider for your requests.
+The Service Desk of the Access Provider [DigitalMe] is available during regular CE(S)T office hours and can be contacted by e-mail or phone:

-    service@digital-me.nl
+    service _at_ digital-me _dot_ nl
     +31 (0) 411-616565

 # Versions

-The api is versioned using Semantic Versioning 2.0.0 and follows the rules described in [Qiy Scheme Releases](../Qiy%20Scheme%20Releases.md).
+The api is versioned using [Semantic Versioning 2.0.0](https://semver.org) and follows the rules described in [Qiy Scheme Releases](../Qiy%20Scheme%20Releases.md).
 The version of the api described in the Qiy Node API, this document, is the same as the version of the [Qiy Scheme][Definitions Qiy Scheme] that it is part of.

 In addition, the following rules apply for [Qiy Node Implementations][Definitions Qiy Node Implementation]: